Conservation and restoration of illuminated manuscripts: Flattening and crease removal

 Traditional methods of removing creases and flattening parchment through humidifying have been detrimental to the state of any pigments, causing them to come off the parchment slightly.
 This is because the parchment and pigments take on and give off moisture at different rates, causing them to expand and contract at varying rates and thus loosening the pigment from the surface.
 This results in flaking, cupping, and cracking.

-Gore-Tex

 The question becomes whether flattening creased parchment to some extent will cause more or less damage to the image than would be caused by not removing the crease.
 Sometimes not flattening the parchment in some respect will lead to the further degradation of an image.
 In these cases some form of hydration is necessary.
 Due to the nature of pigments, though, it is desirable to avoid direct contact with liquid water.
 This can be accomplished with Gore-Tex.
 Gore-Tex now has controllable pore size and can block out many liquids, including liquid water and many conservation chemicals.
 Water vapor can still pass through the pores, though, so it is possible to hydrate the parchment and remove a crease without introducing liquid water to the pigmented image.
 This can be achieved by sandwiching a manuscript in Gore-Tex in varying ways to achieve the desired results.